 Fourteen years before the fateful maiden voyage of the Titanic, a small town writer predicted the whole thing.

 It was a clear, chilly night in April.
-The largest vessel ever to float, 800 feet long and displacing 45,000 tons, declared unsinkable by all who had seen her was gliding through the water with roughly 2,500 peacefully sleeping passengers.
+The largest vessel ever to float at 800 feet long, displacing 45,000 tons, and declared unsinkable by all who had seen her was gliding through the water with roughly 2,500 peacefully sleeping passengers.

-Then, suddenly it struck an iceberg on its starboard side, moving at 25 knots.
+Then, suddenly it struck an iceberg on its starboard side while moving at 25 knots.
 The ship was 400 nautical miles from Newfoundland.
 The ship sank quickly, and due to an insufficient amount of lifeboats, it took a majority of its passengers with it.

 The story sounds familiar to anyone with even minor knowledge of the Titanic.
 However, that story above isn’t a description of what happened to the Titanic.